 Ariidae

-Sea Catfishes – Moderately elongate with long barbels around a broad mouth, The head is depressed and has a bony shield.
+Sea Catfishes – Moderately elongate with long barbels around a broad mouth, The head depressed with a bony shield.
 Dorsal and pectoral fins possess serrated spines.
-An adipose fin is always present.
-The skin is scaleless (Kells and Carpenter 2011).
+Adipose fin always present.
+Skin scaleless (Kells and Carpenter 2011).

 Ariommatidae

-Ariommatids – small, slender to moderately deep-bodied, and laterally compressed to rounded in cross-section.
-The mouth is small, the snout is short and blunt.
-Dorsal fins are separate.
-First dorsal fin and pelvic fins insert into a groove.
-Second dorsal and anal fins are about the same shape.
+Ariommatids – Small, slender to moderately deep-bodied, and laterally compressed to rounded in cross-section.
+Mouth small, snout short and blunt.
+Dorsal fins separate; first dorsal fin and pelvic fins insert into a groove; second dorsal and anal fins about the same shape.
 Two low, fleshy keels on caudal-fin base (Kells and Carpenter 2011).

 Ariomma bondi – Silver-rag